-To provide for maximum flexibility in scheduling employees, the appointing authority may develop modified work schedules providing for flextime or compressed work schedules.
+To provide for maximum flexibility in scheduling employees, the appointing authority may develop modified work schedules providing for flextime, compressed, or telework.
 "Flextime" is a schedule which offers agency management a choice to vary employee arrival and departure times from work.
 A "compressed work schedule" allows agency management to schedule the general forty-hour workweek requirement in less than the usual five workdays per week.
+Telework means a work flexibility arrangement under which an employee performs duties, responsibilities, or other authorized activities from an approved worksite other than the location from which the employee would otherwise work.